 Abras on Dubai Creek

-Abras provided the only convenient way to cross Dubai Creek prior to Al Maktoum Bridge opening.
-Engineless Abras, each rowed by solitary local boatman, carried around six people at a leisurely pace from one side of Dubai Creek to the other.
-With the introduction of diesel engine powered Abra in 1960s, these larger, faster and noisier Abras began replacing Rowing Abras.
-Creek development provided purpose built Abra Stations in 1980s leading to Rowing Abras finally disappearing from Dubai Creek.
+Abras were the only convenient way to cross Dubai Creek before Al Maktoum Bridge opened in 1963.
+These Abras, rowed by solitary local boatman, carried around six people at a leisurely pace from one side of Dubai Creek to the other.
+Introduction of diesel engine powered Abra in 1960s - larger, faster and noisier - began replacing Rowing Abras.
+Dubai Creek Development in 1980s provided purpose built Abra Stations causing Rowing Abras to finally disappear from Dubai Creek.

 Rowing Abras were small wooden boats made using traditional materials and building methods.
-Capable of carrying around six passengers and the Boatman, these Abras had no "creature comforts" although a rudimentary sunshade was provided against the summer sun.
+Capable of carrying around six passengers and the Boatman, these Abras had no "creature comforts" other than a rudimentary sunshade as protection against the summer sun.
 Boarding an Abra was never easy.
-With no purpose built Abra Stations back then, passengers had to scramble over rocks on Dubai Creek's embankment, then carefully step onto this small, potentially unstable, Abra.
+With no purpose built Abra Stations back then, passengers had to scramble over rocks on Dubai Creek's embankment, then carefully step onto this small unstable Abra.
 Passengers boarded one by one as a result!

 The Boatman used two simple oars made from tree branches and wooden planks tied by rope to the end of the tree branch.
 Placing one foot against a deck beam, the Boatmen then pushed against this beam to lever short quick rowing strokes propelling the Abra sedately through the water.
 Progress was never fast.